 And this solves our problem very nicely: he assumes that Noah's genetics are represented not by the parent of haplogroup A, but by haplogroup IJK.
-27 This very conveniently puts all of Shem under Haplogroup IJ, all of Japheth under Haplogroup K (K-M9), and all of Ham under Haplogroup F (F-M89), Haplogroup HIJK, 28 but with all of the mutations reversed from A to IJK, at least for the main backbone of the tree.
+This very conveniently puts all of Shem under Haplogroup IJK, all of Japheth under Haplogroup K (K-M9), and all of Ham under Haplogroup HIJK,24 but with all of the mutations reversed from A to IJK, at least for the main backbone of the tree.

 And of course, it puts our three identifiable haplogroups E, J, and R under the right son of Noah!
-So apparently-Boström identified these three just as I did, saying "the most probable haplogroup for Japheth would be R1, Shem J and Ham E1b1b", though he does not sayexplain the reasoning process that leads him to this conclusion.29
+Boström identified these three just as I did, saying "the most probable haplogroup for Japheth would be R1, Shem J and Ham E1b1b", though he does not explain the reasoning process that leads him to this conclusion.25